EU delegation meets Taiwan president on first official trip

-Thirteen lawmakers from the EU committee on foreign interference in democratic processes are visiting Taiwan for three days.
-They arrived Wednesday and met with Taiwan’s premier Su Tseng-chang.
+Thirteen lawmakers from the parliament’s committee on foreign interference in democratic processes met with Taiwan President Tsai Ing-wen on the second day of a three-day visit.

-“It is high time for the European Union to step up its cooperation with Taiwan,” said Raphael Glucksmann, the chair of the EU’s foreign interference committee.
+“We came here with a very simple, very clear message.
+You are not alone,” said Raphael Glucksmann, the French chair of the European Parliament committee.
+“Europe is standing with you, by you, in the defense of freedom and the defense of rule of law and human dignity.”

 Last month, the European Parliament passed a resolution calling for the body to “intensify EU-Taiwan political relations.”
 The non-binding resolution also called for changing the name of the representative office in Taiwan to the European Union Office in Taiwan, and to establish a bilateral investment agreement with the island.